cesaro/dpu-cav18-exp/section-6.4/README.md

 generate one.

 Let us take benchmark *cav18/bench/multiprodcon.c*  for example.
-* We run *multiprodcon.c* with *Optimal algorithm (k = 0) *vand *valgrind* option:
+* We run *multiprodcon.c* with *Optimal algorithm (k = 0)* and *valgrind* option:
-...dpu ./cav18/bench/multiprodcon.c -k 0 --callgrind
+. . . dpu ./cav18/bench/multiprodcon.c -k 0 --callgrind
 * Option *--callgrind* will put performance information in a file of the format *callgrind.out...*
 In our case, we changed their names for better readability, for example *callgrind.out.mpc* for benchmark *multiprodcon.c*.
 * Open the file with kcachegrind from your terminal by the command:
-...kcachegrind callgrind.out.mpc
+. . . kcachegrind callgrind.out.mpc
 we will get the screen as follows:

 ![alt text] (https://github.com/cesaro/dpu-cav18-exp/section-6.4/main-screen.png "Main screen on qcachegrind")

 Performance information could be found as follows: